MichaelPNair/cosplayplanner/README.md

-# cosplayplanner
+# CosplayPlanner

-Website to plan cosplay projects.
-Ability to edit and delete entries to gauge progress in cosplay project.
+This is a website to plan cosplay projects.
+You can add, edit and delete multiple elements of a cosplay plan to quickly gauge your progress or adjust if the plans are too difficult or too expensive.

+## Technologies Used
+- HTML
+- CSS
+- Javascript
+- Postgres

+## Screenshots

+## Getting Started

+## Future Improvement
+- Currently not ready for use
+- Create some web pages
+- Create Database

+## Link

+## Thanks
+Designed and coded by Michael Nair.